Ways to communicate your fundraiser mission to others

 Important Fundraiser Notices

-The following notices are provided inside our guidebook.
+The following notices are provided inside our school fundraising guidebook.

 - Mid Sale Notice: Since you're already reminding your students to sell at school, this notice is more for your parents.
 Some parents may forget about the sale, so a reminder half way through might help.